adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 * `bad-file.eml` : A file containing a malicious URL.
 * `bad-file2.eml` : A second file containing a malicious URL.

 Write a script named `sbs.sh` (Search Bad Sites) that takes in the list of bad sites as an argument and the file to search for any of the bad URLs (e.g. http://xxxx).
 If no bad URLs are detected, the script should echo CLEAN.
-If a bad URL is detected, you should echo out BAD URL followed by the malicious URL.
+If a bad URL is detected, you should echo out MALICIOUSURL followed by the malicious URL, e.g. MALICIOUSURL, http://xxx.yyy.zzz/.

 ### Task 3c - Sensitive Files